 “That was a zero-zero caliber!” an older Cossack yelled, laughing out loud.
 “Rapid-fire!”

 The young man walked off, having exhausted the limited resources of his artistry.
 I went down on my hands and knees and gathered up the manuscripts and the old, tattered clothes that had fallen out of my suitcase.
 I took them and carried them to the other end of the yard.
 A large pot of boiling pork stood on some bricks in front of the hut.
 Smoke rose from it as distant smoke rises from the village hut of one’s childhood, mixing hunger with intense loneliness inside me.
-I covered my broken little suitcase with hay, turning it into a pillow, and lay down on the ground to read Lenin’s speech at the Second Congress of the Comintern, 2 which Pravda had printed.
+I covered my broken little suitcase with hay, turning it into a pillow, and lay down on the ground to read Lenin’s speech at the Second Congress of the Comintern, The Third Communist International, 1919-1943, an organization founded in Moscow by the delegates of twelve countries to promote Communism worldwide. which Pravda had printed.
 The sun fell on me through the jagged hills, the Cossacks kept stepping over my legs, the young fellow incessantly made fun of me, the beloved sentences struggled toward me over thorny paths, but could not reach me.
 I put away the newspaper and went to the mistress of the house, who was spinning yarn on the porch.

 “Mistress,” I said, “I need some grub!”

 The old woman raised the dripping whites of her half-blind eyes to me and lowered them again.

 “Comrade,” she said, after a short silence.
 “All of this makes me want to hang myself!”

 “Goddammit!”
 I muttered in frustration, shoving her back with my hand.
 “I’m in no mood to start debating with you!”